Tallahassee Police Department: History

+Controversies

 Drug sting resulting in death of Rachel Hoffman

 The Tallahassee Police Department was the subject of intense scrutiny after a botched buy-bust operation ended in a fatal tragedy on May 7, 2008, with the execution-style murder of 23-year-old Rachel Hoffman.
 Hoffman, a recent graduate of Florida State University who had been convicted of drug charges, was serving in an undercover capacity, alone, when she was murdered by two suspected drug dealers while nearly 20 TPD officers and a DEA plane were supervising the operation.
 A subsequent grand jury investigation was highly critical of the planning and execution of the operation, and a subsequent TPD internal affairs investigation found negligence and multiple policy violations by the Vice squad and individual police officers involved.
 Following Hoffman's death, the Florida legislature enacted "Rachel's Law," and established minimum guidelines for law enforcement to use when engaging civilians in undercover operations.
 In a civil suit alleging wrongful death, the City of Tallahassee paid the Hoffman family $2.6 million in damages.